rgucluer/workbench/docs/install-dev-2404.md

 ping enter_your_domain_name.com
 ```

 Open a terminal.
 You need to copy from the codeboxes below, paste into the terminal, and execute with pressing ENTER.
-Maybe it will be even better if the reader knows about basic GNU/Linux OS usage.
+Maybe it will be even better if the reader knows about basic Linux OS usage.

 ## Update apt packages
 We start with updating the Controller PC apt packages.